Puerto Hurraco massacre: The sisters travel to Madrid

-At the same time as the massacre occurred, Luciana and Ángela Izquierdo traveled by train to Madrid, where they wished to be received in the Palace of Moncloa by president Felipe González, and tell him that their family was victim of a plot by the Cabanillas family, the town of Puerto Hurraco, and the Civil Guard.
-To this end, the four siblings joined the Spanish Socialist Workers Party before the massacre.
+At the same time as the massacre occurred, Luciana and Ángela Izquierdo traveled by train to Madrid, where they wished to be received in the Palace of Moncloa by president Felipe González and tell him that their family was victim of a plot by the Cabanillas family, the town of Puerto Hurraco, and the Civil Guard.
+To this end, the four siblings joined the ruling Spanish Socialist Workers' Party before the massacre.
 On August 27, the sisters appeared in Moncloa, fully dressed in black, where they showed the four party IDs and requested a meeting with the president.
 However, they were not let in for lacking an invitation.

 On August 30, they were summoned to testify at the Castuera courthouse.
-An Antena 3 TV crew led by journalist Agustín Gómez found them aboard the return train to Badajoz and interviewed them.
+An Antena 3 TV crew led by journalist Agustín Gómez interviewed them aboard the return train to Badajoz.
 The sisters said that "We have an upset stomach because of all that happened.
 Anyone calling us guilty of inducing our brothers to do such thing, should say it before us, if they dare."
 They also said that the neighbors blamed them because "they have no fear of God".
 Among those gathered outside the courthouse when they arrived was Antonio Cabanillas, who was found to have a knife and was disarmed by law enforcement.

-The prosecutor accussed Ángela and Luciana Izquierdo of instigating the crimes, but the provincial court dismissed all charges against them in 1992.
+The prosecutor accused Ángela and Luciana Izquierdo of instigating the crimes, but the provincial court dismissed all charges against them in 1992.
 Instead, they were recluded in a psychiatric hospital in Merida.